aderowbotham/ng-shadowbox/readme.md

 * ngShadowbox - Required.
 Defines the url of the resource to be loaded into Shadowbox.
 * ngShadowboxPlayer - Optional.
 Sets the player type.
 Defaults to "img"
 * ngShadowboxGallery - Optional.
 Sets the gallery name passed to Shadowbox.
+* ngShadowboxWidth - Optional.
+Sets the width passed to Shadowbox.
+Use this with the iFrame player type to override the automatic width.
 * title - Optional.
 Standard title attribute.
 Passed as the title of the Shadowbox instance if set.